Jack Ryan (character): Civilian career

 As a stockbroker, Ryan began to invest his own money.
-He meets Caroline "Cathy" Muller, then a medical student at Johns Hopkins University School of Medicine, through her father Joe, a senior vice president at Merrill Lynch.
+He meets Caroline "Cathy" Muller, then a medical student at Johns Hopkins University School of Medicine, through her father Joe, a senior vice president at Merrill.
 They fall in love and get engaged.
 Cathy becomes an ophthalmic surgeon at the Wilmer Eye Institute of the Johns Hopkins.
 Jack and Cathy get married and give birth to a daughter Olivia, nicknamed Sally.